jgrivera67/HiRTOS/README.md

 ### "Hello World" HiRTOS Sample Application

-This sample application the HiRTOS real-time kernel.
-It launches a set of application threads on each core of a Cortex-R52 processor.
+This HIRTOS sample application launches a set of application threads on each core of a Cortex-R52 processor.

 To build it, do: